 Read More – 6 Ways to Support Supplier Diversity by Increasing Supplier Spend to Minority-owned, Diverse and Small Businesses.

 A Best of Both Solution

 To be sure, catalogs do offer a range of benefits that improve the purchasing process.
 They become dangerous, however, when procurement organizations are overly reliant on them.
-Rather than a one-size-fits-all approach to managing low-value spend, procurement should think of catalogs as one tool of many within its solution set.
+Rather than a one-size-fits-all approach to managing the low-value spend, procurement should think of catalogs as one tool of many within its solution set.

-One example of this strategy is how Simfoni, a solution provider specializing in tail spend management, Tail Spend Solution, structures its offerings.
+One example of this strategy is how Simfoni, a solution provider specializing in tail spend management, Tail Spend Solution structures its offerings.
 Simfoni segments low-value purchases into two groups: managed Tail Spend Solution and self-service purchasing.

 To support this division of labor, Simfoni takes a marketplace-based approach supported by a managed service.
 In this model, no catalog maintenance is required.
 Users have a single point of entry for all requirements: the Purchasing Platform marketplace.
 The marketplace aggregates SKUs from the most commonly used vendors in one place and with prices negotiated based on significant volume leverage.

 If an item is not available in the marketplace or an order is of significant value, users can simply punchout to the concierge service to free requisition non-standard items, using a dedicated buying desk that manages

 low-value categories efficiently, leveraging category experts and without exposing the business to unnecessary risks.
 The system encompasses all necessary order approval workflows as well and best of all there are no service charges, license fees, or maintenance costs.